Children in low-income households

 The second graph shows the risks of being in low income for people in different family types.
 Note that a couple (and therefore both of its adults) is classified as a pensioner couple if either of the adults is of pensionable age.

-The third graph shows a breakdown of the children who were in low-income households by family type (couple or lone parent) and work status (workless or someone in paid work).
+The fourth graph shows a breakdown of the children who are in low-income households by family type and work status (workless or someone in paid work).

 The data source for all the graphs is Households Below Average Income, based on the Family Resources Survey (FRS).
 A child is defined as an individual who is either under 16 or is an unmarried 16- to 18-year-old on a course up to and including A level standard (or Highers in Scotland).
 Income is disposable household income after deducting housing costs and the low-income threshold is the same as that used elsewhere, namely 60% of British contemporary median household income.
 All the data is equivalised (adjusted) to account for differences in household size and composition.
 The self-employed are included in the statistics.
 Note that in 2007 DWP made some technical changes to how it adjusted household income for household composition (including retrospective changes) and, as a result, the data is slightly different than previously published figures.
 The averaging over three-year periods has been done to improve statistical reliability.